Skip to main content

 Layers tab

 This tab displays the list of layers visible on the map.
-They can include:
+Layers may include:

-• layers representing background vector planimetries (shape files) managed in GeoServer
+• background vector layers (shape files) managed via GeoServer

-The management of thematic maps allows you to represent information stored in cards — such as item status, duration classification, building categories or compartment types — using colors and shapes on the map.
+Thematic maps allow representing card information — such as status, classification, category or type — using colors and symbols on the map.

-Using the button on the top bar you can:
+Using the dedicated button on the top bar, you can:

-When adding or editing a thematic map, a popup opens where you can define:
+When creating or editing a thematic map, a popup allows defining:

 • Type of analysis: